robatwilliams/hills-api/docs/backlog.md

 - Handle slow-resume of Aurora Serverless (don't return 200 with an error body), don.t HTTP 502
 - Use cross-stack references to populate ARNs in serverless.yml
 - Use secrets manager generated credentials for Aurora cluster
+- Replace type definitions in population script with type inference (as done on the query side)

 ### Improvements